mswjs/data/README.md

 > Notice how some operation names contain the plural model name to emphasize that they work on a collection of entities.

-The "User" part of operation names derives from your model name.
+The "User" part of operation names is derived from your model name.
 For example, if you have a "post" model defined in your `factory`, then the generated handlers will have operations like `post`, `createPost`, `updatePosts`, etc.

 With the handlers generated and MSW configured, you can start querying the database: